konrads/ct_refresh/README.md

 #### Snags:
-* Unsure about where this should be plugged in.
-Tried ct hooks, ct halt functions, rebar plugins, but none of these would guarantee being run regardless of failure/success.
+* This plugin is hooked in as a event_handler, triggering on second write of `all_runs.html`.
+Would prefer a more obvious/suitable hook, but I failed to find a better alternative.
+Tried ct hooks, ct halt functions, rebar plugins, but none of these guarantee trigger at the end of the test, regardless whether they passed/failed.
-* As an event_handler, the access to stdout is limited, hence all output goes to `raw.log`
+* As an event_handler, the access to stdout is limited, hence all output goes to `raw.log`.